Skip to main content

 Run

 To run Topaz with the policy image, you first need to ensure the Topaz configuration file contains a reference to the policy.
-You can do this via the topaz configure command:
+You can do this via the topaz config new command:

 To start Topaz interactively: